 Joe introduces a different kind of parentheses thing in his signature.
 In an interview he said he’d been called Joe since he was a kid and he had no idea why.
 Topps completely ignores his big strikeout game in ’73, instead opting for some inferior star bullets.
 This is the second cartoon in which Joe gets props for his drumming skills so I guess he was pretty good.

 For the Twins, wining the ’65 AL pennant was the team’s contribution to the ’76 baseball centennial.
 It was the first time since 1933 that the franchise had reached the post-season.
-The Twins had a balanced attack that year as an injury to Harmon Killebrew paved the way to may offensive leaders and new pitching coach Johnny Sain took Mudcat Grant and Jim Kaat to new heights.
-Minnesota decided things relatively early, clinching in a 5-0 win by Mudcat – his 20th of the season – over the Senators in DC.
+The Twins had a balanced attack that year as an injury to Harmon Killebrew paved the way to many offensive leaders and new pitching coach Johnny Sain took Mudcat Grant and Jim Kaat to new heights.
+Minnesota decided things relatively early, clinching in a 5-0 win on September 25th by Mudcat – his 20th of the season – over the Senators in DC.
 Mudcat gave up only one hit – a third-inning double to Don Blasingame – and two walks while striking out seven.
-The offensive starts were Zoilo Versalles, who went four for five with a homer and two RBI’s and was on his way to an MVP, and Sandy Valdespino.
-Who stroked a two-run pinch single.
+The offensive stars were Zoilo Versalles, who went four for five with a homer and two RBI’s and was on his way to an MVP, and Sandy Valdespino, who stroked a two-run pinch single.
 The Twins went on to lose to LA in an exciting seven-game Series.